Houston First Time Offenders

 STAR Drug Court Program – The STAR (Success Through Addiction Recovery) program treats non-violent, repeat drug offenders and consists of a three-phase intensive, highly structured treatment program, followed by a 12-month aftercare program.
 During all phases, participants attend 12-step programs or an approved alternative, participate in group and individual treatment and counseling programs, submit to frequent random drug testing and appear frequently before their judge.
 Graduates have their cases disposed of on a case-by-case basis by the STAR program judges.

 James G. Sullivan and Associates | Harris County First Time Offender Lawyer

-If you are charged with a first time criminal offense in the Greater Houston area including Harris County, Montgomery County, Fort Bend County, Waller County, Brazoria County or any of the surrounding areas, call James G. Sullivan and Associates today at (281) 546-6428.
+If you are charged with a first time criminal offense in the Greater Houston area including Harris County and Fort Bend County, call James G. Sullivan and Associates today at (281) 546-6428.

 Our law firm defends clients charged with crimes in district courts and county criminal courts, including domestic violence (assault of a family member), drug possession or drug delivery, violent crimes, and juvenile delinquency.